andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/testing/testability-tip-for-swift-developers-parameterize-and-push.md

   - Unit Testing

 ---
-In a previous &#8220;Testability Tip for Swift Developers&#8221;, [I discussed the principle of observability][1]. &#8220;If it's observable, it's testable&#8221; was the primary conclusion of the article, and I pointed toward using the `public` access control modifier for parts of your app that you intend to test.
+In a previous "Testability Tip for Swift Developers&#8221;, [I discussed the principle of observability][1].
+"If it's observable, it's testable&#8221; was the primary conclusion of the article, and I pointed toward using the `public` access control modifier for parts of your app that you intend to test.

-In this edition, I'd like to introduce a new principle that I try to adhere to when I'm unit testing, namely, &#8220;If it's controllable, it's testable&#8221;.
-Here's what I mean by &#8220;controllable&#8221;&#8230;
+In this edition, I'd like to introduce a new principle that I try to adhere to when I'm unit testing, namely, "If it's controllable, it's testable&#8221;.
+Here's what I mean by "controllable&#8221;&#8230;

 <a name="controllability" class="jump-target"></a>